 Emerson Process Management Regulator Technologies, Inc. recommends that a relief valve not be used for longer than 12 years from the date of manufacture.
-Any repair or resetting of the relief valve does not extend the service life past the 12 years from the original date of manufacture.
 The service application of the relief valve and the environment in which it operates may shorten the safe service life of the relief valve.
 Replacement of the relief valve in less than 12 years may be required.